-Before I started my jewelry business, I was an independent contractor (semi-self employed) throughout the majority of my career, and I loved the freedom that came with self employment.
+Before I started my online business in 2006, I was an independent contractor (semi-self employed) throughout the majority of my career.
+I'm a pretty independent-minded person, and I have always loved the freedom that comes with self employment.

-I worked for many years as a career specialist, helping people determine and reach their career and business goals.
+I worked for many years as a career coach, helping people reach their career and business goals.
 I worked from home and had extremely flexible hours, which was ideal because it allowed me to spend a lot of time with my young son.

-I had worked in a creative field before I became a career specialist, and, as much as I loved supporting my clients in reaching their goals, I also felt the need to have work that provided a more creative outlet.
+I worked in a creative field before I became a career coach, and, as much as I loved supporting my clients in reaching their goals, I also felt the need to have work that provided a more creative outlet.

-When I started selling my jewelry, I was lucky enough to be accepted into a year-long program that trains new entrepreneurs.
-Through that program, I worked with mentors who had run their own businesses, marketing professionals, tax specialists and other local specialists in small business development.
+When I started my craft business, I was lucky enough to be accepted into a year-long program that trains new entrepreneurs.
+Through that program, I worked with mentors who had run their own businesses, marketing professionals, tax specialists, and other local small business experts.

-I learned a lot in that year, more than I would have if I had been left to figure things out on my own.
+I learned a lot in that year, far more than I would have if, like most new business owners, I had been left to figure things out on my own.

-I was happily working from home, selling my jewelry, when I started researching the possibility of creating a website for my jewelry business.
+I was happily working from home - at the time, I was selling handmade jewelry - when I started researching the possibility of creating a website for my craft business.

-My plan was to create a simple site that would serve as a virtual business card/gallery to promote my work to local customers, shop owners etc. I had no idea my research would take me on this amazing journey.
+My plan was to create a simple site that would serve as a virtual business card/gallery to promote my work to local customers and shop owners.
+I had no idea my research would take me on this amazing journey.

-At the time, I knew almost nothing about online marketing, but the more I read, the more intrigued I became with the idea that I could add a new facet to my business and become an Internet entrepreneur.
+At the time, I knew almost nothing about online marketing, but the more I read, the more intrigued I became with the idea that I could become an internet entrepreneur.

-I realized that I could take all of my experience as a career specialist helping clients build new careers and combine it with everything I had learned about building a craft business to create a site that was a comprehensive business resource to support other professional craft artists.
+I realized that I could take all of my experience as a career coach, helping clients build new careers, and combine it with everything I had learned about building a craft business.
+My goal was to create a site that was a comprehensive business resource to support other professional craft artists.

 When I started this site back in 2006, I really didn't know what to expect.
-I wanted to share and chronicle everything I learned and experienced selling handmade jewelry, but I had no idea that this site would become a reliable source of income for me and my family.
+I wanted to share and chronicle everything I learned and experienced selling crafts, but I had no idea that this site would become a reliable source of income for me and my family.

 I work on this site on a part time basis, and I earn a good part time income which is enough to:

 When my second son was born, I was able to limit my work hours for the first six months and focus on caring for him.
-I wrote articles ahead of time while I was pregnant, so I could continue to share new articles with my readers in spite of my sleepless haze, and I simply took a little time to post them about once a week while my newborn was napping.
+I wrote articles ahead of time while I was pregnant, so I could continue to share new information with readers in spite of my sleepless haze.
+I simply took a little time to post them about once a week while my newborn was napping.

-I love knowing that I am able to share my experience and help thousands of people each month to create their own fulfilling businesses.
-As a career specialist I helped about 500 people each year.
-Through this site, I'm able to help more people than that every single day.
+I love knowing that I am able to share my experience and help support craft professionals building their own businesses.
+As a career coach, I helped about 500 people each year.
+Through this site, I'm able to help hundreds of thousands of people every year.

-I'm thrilled with the tools and genuine help and support that I can access easily.
-My only regret about starting my SBI site is that I didn't hear about it sooner.
+I've been a Solo Build It! customer for over ten years, and I'm thrilled with the tools and genuine help and support that I've had over that time.
+I wouldn't have the life and the business I have today without all of their help.
+My only regret about starting my SBI! site is that I didn't hear about it sooner.

-Most people visit this site to learn more about building a business based on their own creativity, and in my opinion, SBI can really be a great match for that goal.
+Most people visit this site to learn more about building a business based on their own creativity, and in my opinion, Solo Build It! is a great match for that goal.